News

 Bookshop

 The festival bookshop will be open from 2.00 pm to 5.00 pm in the Tyndall’s room, by Reception in the main building.
+There will also be a meet and greet session for newcomers in the bookshop and also the bar.

-Official Welcome, Flash fiction readings and mini book launches 6.45 pm – 8.00 pm in Dining Room.
+Official Welcome, Flash fiction readings and mini book launches 6.30 pm – 8.30 pm in Dining Room.

 share by email